Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Evaluation

 In Fig.~\ref{fig:ullyconnected_RR_Random_PP_system_cost}, QC-PRAGM++ demonstrates superior performance compared to both random and round-robin methods regarding system cost.
 Indeed, the total system cost is minimized for values of $m=8$, $10$, and $14$ when compared to random and round-robin approaches, as shown in Fig.~\ref{fig:ullyconnected_RR_Random_PP_system_cost}.
 In fact, in QC-PRAGM++, the total cost is reduced by $12\%$, $8\%$, and $8\%$ for \( m = 8 \), \( 10 \), and \( 14 \), respectively, when compared to the random algorithm.
 Additionally, QC-PRAGM++ results in a total cost reduction of $9\%$, $5\%$, and $7\%$ for \( m = 8 \), \( 10 \), and \( 14 \), respectively, compared to the round-robin algorithm.
 This confirms the results observed regarding the variation in costs per node in Fig.~\ref{fig:evaluation}.
 Additionally, in Fig.~\ref{fig:fullyconnected_RR_Random_PP_max_cost_qpus}, QC-PRAGM++ shows a maximum uniform cost for $m = 8, 10$, and $14$, which is significantly lower than both the round robin and random methods.
 Figures \ref{fig:fullyconnected_RR_Random_PP_partitions_count} and \ref{fig:fullyconnected_RR_Random_PP_remote_gates_count} illustrate the variation in the normalized number of partitions and remote gates across all scenarios.
 QC-PRAGM++ improves communication between the nodes, evident in the reduction of both the normalized number of partitions and the normalized number of gates for $m = 8$, $m = 10$, and $m = 14$.
-In QC-PRAGM++, circuits are on average partitioned twice, unlike approaches based on random and round robin, which have twice as many partitions.
-It is because our optimizer looks for vectors with a high number of zeros, i.e. while minimizing the cost, we reduce the number of partitions.
+In QC-PRAGM++, circuits are on average partitioned only twice, unlike approaches based on random and round robin, which have twice as many partitions.
+This result is achieved because our optimizer looks for vectors with a high number of zeros, i.e., while minimizing the cost, we reduce the number of partitions.
 QC-PRAGM++ also groups together the qubits with the most local gates.
+Moreover, QC-PRAGM++ performs better than random and round-robin methods in handling latency-related errors, as illustrated in Fig.~\ref{fig:fullyconnected_RR_Random_PP_Latency-Induced Errors-v44}.